Joss Naylor

-Biography
+Early life and education

-Naylor was born in 1936 in Middle Row Farm, Wasdale Head, and attended school in Gosforth, leaving at 15 to work on the family farm.
+Joseph Naylor was born in 1936 in Middle Row Farm, Wasdale Head, and attended school in Gosforth, Cumbria, leaving at 15 to work on the family farm.

+Career

 Injuries in his youth led to operations aged 19 to remove cartilage from his right knee and aged 22 to remove two discs from his back.
 He took up running in 1960 aged 24, winning his first race, the Mountain Trial, in 1966.
 In 1971, he completed the Bob Graham Round, only the sixth person to do so, and continued to win races and set records through the 1970s and 1980s.

 In 1978, following medical advice that his back was deteriorating, he reduced his farming activities (selling his cattle but retaining his sheep), and took a job training apprentices at Windscale.
 In his seventies, he started spending winters in Spain, as cold weather caused circulation problems in his legs.

-He married Mary in 1963.
-Their son, Paul, has now taken over the farm.

 Fell-running achievements

-His fell running achievements include successive peak bagging records within the scope of the Bob Graham Round:
+His fell running achievements included successive peak bagging records within the scope of the Bob Graham Round: